 Information for Schools Regarding the Final Rule on Public Charge and Its Potential Effects on Immigrant Students and Families

-In light of the recently finalized Public Charge Rule by the U.S. Department of Homeland Security (DHS), the National Association of School Psychologists (NASP) is releasing guidance and clarifying information regarding the rule change and its potential effects on children, families, and schools.
+In light of the recently finalized Public Charge Rule by the U.S. Department of Homeland Security (DHS) and January 2020 Supreme Court ruling, the National Association of School Psychologists (NASP) is releasing guidance and clarifying information regarding the rule change and its potential effects on children, families, and schools.
 Educators and child advocates are concerned that immigrant families may be reluctant to access or apply for various public benefits out of fear that doing so may prevent them from becoming a legal permanent resident in the future, or that they have the misperception that accessing certain services may bring them to the attention of Immigration and Customs Enforcement (ICE).
 Importantly, the final rule on public charge does not penalize children—or their parents—who access health and nutrition services through school, nor should accessing these services result in an increased risk of ICE enforcement.

 What is a Public Charge and How Does It Relate to Immigration Status?